I am an art director and graphic designer with over 25 years of hands-on experience…

 1981–1985: GP Putnam’s Sons, NYC

 Hired as a full-time entry-level designer at the conclusion of a 6-month internship.
-Worked on all aspect of book design with a focus on covers.
+Worked on all aspects of book design with a focus on covers.